In the foothills of the Blue Ridge Mountains of Virginia, the soil is clay. This clay is red.

 Once when I was in first grade I had on new saddle oxfords and my favorite plaid dress.
 (Hey, it was 1969—that’s what we wore.)
-In spite of the fact that I was no one’s athletic child, somehow one of my beautiful black and white shoes ended up covered in red mud.
+In spite of the fact that I was no one’s athletic child, somehow I ended up splayed out on the playground, and one of my beautiful black and white shoes ended up covered in red mud.

 So after recess the teacher took my muddy shoe and my muddy white bobbie sock to some mysterious outside-of-the-classroom place to clean them.

-As I sat in the post-recess reading circle with my bare foot dangling next to the one that still had a shoe and a sock, it felt like the teacher was gone forever.
-It also felt like the other kids were staring mercilessly at my shoeless, sockless, mud stained foot.
+As I sat in the post-recess reading circle with my bare foot dangling next to the one that still had a shoe and a sock, I felt like the teacher was gone absolutely forever.
+I also felt like the other kids were staring mercilessly at my shoeless, sockless, mud-stained foot.